mihkeltiks/rev-mpi-deb/README.md

 ## Other platforms (use Docker)
-MPI debugging is not yet supported with this configuration
+Running only single-node MPI applications is supported with this configuration as of now.

 ### build